Look beyond fault lines to gain a comprehensive understanding of earthquake risk.

 When you partner with BuildingMetrix, you get access to valuable solutions, industry knowledge, and friendly, knowledgeable service for properties throughout the United States.
 Learn more about what we offer here.

 Various earthquake risk factors must be assessed and understood to make an accurate evaluation of any given property in earthquake-prone regions.
 Let’s look at some of the most critical pieces of the puzzle.

 Faults are where earthquakes originate, occurring when two blocks of earth slip past one another (learn more about how earthquakes occur).
 While this takes place below the earth’s surface, a place called the hypocenter, the location directly above on the surface of the earth, is designated as the epicenter of an earthquake.

 Assessing a property’s proximity to a fault is of primary importance.
 Buildings located on faults are at increased risk of earthquake-related damage.
 California has outright prohibited new construction directly on or near fault lines due to the massive risk involved.

 The makeup of the earth's surface is not consistent.
 The ratios of rock, soil, mud, and artificial fill can vary wildly within relatively small areas.
 Earthquake impacts can be devastating depending on the area’s soil type.
 Based on the softness of the sediment, an earthquake’s power can be amplified or mitigated.

 Different soils have different levels of susceptibility to liquefaction.
-Liquefaction susceptibility can vary significantly within a small area, in some cases from block to block.
-Determining what type of soil exists at a specific location, including how compacted it is, the depth of the groundwater and the quality of drainage can assist in establishing the earthquake risk of a property.
+Liquefaction susceptibility can vary significantly within a small area, sometimes from block to block.
+Determining what type of soil exists at a specific location, including how compacted it is, the depth of the groundwater, and the quality of drainage, can assist in establishing the earthquake risk of a property.